CodeYourFuture/CYF-Workshops/prioritisation-and-estimating/README.md

 * Teams can't build everything at once due to time, budget, and resource constraints.
 * There are different ways we can prioritise the features, refer to pre-reading required for the class.
-* Prioritization frameworks like Value vs. Effort help focus on high-impact features.
+* Prioritisation frameworks like Value vs. Effort help focus on high-impact features.

 </details>